trampgeek/moodle-qtype_coderunner/Readme.md

 for this test.
  * `TEST.mark` How many marks to allocate to this test.
 Meaningful only if not using "All or nothing" grading.
- * `TEST.ordering` The number entered by the question author into the *Ordering* field of the test.

 ### The Twig TESTCASES variable